Jenell Coleman, MD, MPH

 Natalie (she/her) was an intern with Violet as a senior at the University of Virginia, double-majoring in Global Public Health and Medical Anthropology on a pre-medical track.
 She has since started her MPH at Columbia's Mailman School of Public Health.
 She is passionate about alleviating inequities in healthcare faced by Black and Brown communities with a history of marginalization in the US and Latin America.
 She led drawings of the Violet icons and helped create content for the website.
 In the future, she hopes to become a physician who provides efficient and equitable care.

-Maddie (she/her) is a sophomore at Johns Hopkins University majoring in public health.
-She helps with social media and at-home STI testing kits for the Violet Project.
+Maddie (she/her) was an intern with Violet during her freshman year at Johns Hopkins University.
+She helped with social media and at-home STI testing kits for the Violet Project.
 She is passionate about working to fix health disparities that exist in the Baltimore community.
 She is very excited to be a part of the Violet Project’s mission and loves working to provide sexual and reproductive healthcare for young community members in Baltimore.
 She hopes to have a career where she can continue helping to provide equitable and high quality sexual and reproductive healthcare to those who need it.

 Lyndsay Hastings, BS